Identity Cloud

-To manage sessions using REST, send requests to the /json/sessions endpoint, as shown in the following examples.
+To manage sessions using the REST API, send requests to the /json/sessions

 Get information about sessions